ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 To enable Domain Owners to receive DMARC feedback without impacting existing mail processing, discovered policies of "p=none" **MUST NOT** modify existing mail handling processes.

-Mail Receivers **MUST** also implement reporting instructions of DMARC, even in the absence of a request for DKIM reporting [@!RFC6651] or SPF reporting [@!RFC6652].
-Furthermore, the presence of such requests **MUST NOT** affect DMARC reporting.

 #   DMARC Feedback {#dmarc-feedback}